 The heart of the chart are the data showing his electricity consumption, the red columns.
 From 1994 to 2015, he recorded the kilowatt-hours (kWh) he got billed for each month and created the graph.
 Then he showed when energy-saving (or using, in the case of the teenager) events occurred — new HVAC, windows, insulation… He also had the spreadsheet fit the data to a line (the yellow one), which makes it easier to see the reduction in his electricity consumption over the 21 years shown here.

 Nice!
 He used almost 1700 kWh per month in 1995.
 His average for 2015 so far is about 570 kWh per month.
-So even with the teenager showing up, he has cut his bills about two-thirds!
+So even with the teenager showing up, he has cut his bills to a third of what it had been!

 The image above is a poster with a lot more information and data about his home.
 If you can’t read it, you can download the full-size image (4.7 MB).